opentensor/subtensor/docs/running-subtensor-locally.md

 ```

 ## Running on cloud
 We have not tested these installation scripts on any cloud service.
 In addition, if you are using Runpod cloud service, then note that this service is already [containerized](https://docs.runpod.io/pods/overview).
-Hence, the only option available to you is to compile from the source, as described in the above [Compiling your own binary](#compiling-your-own-binary) section.
+Hence, the only option available to you is to compile from the source, as described in the above [Method 2: Using Source Code](#method-2-using-source-code) section.
 Note that these scripts have not been tested on Runpod.